Python function for querying BI data

 The source can be a single object or a list of objects for which the BI data is to be read.
 In this case, only the values belonging to these objects are taken into account.

-If source None is, all available data in the time interval are taken into account.
+If source is None, all available data in the time interval are taken into account.

 dimensions

-In contrast to the BI interface, when specifying several dimensions, the values are grouped according to them.
-For example, if ["Projekt", "Projektbearbeiter"] passed, then a result line results for each occurring combination of project and project user.
+In contrast to the BI interface, if you specify several dimensions, the values are grouped according to them.
+For example, if ["Projekt", "Projektbearbeiter"]is passed, then a result line is obtained for each occurring combination of project and user.

 The following values can be passed: